mfafinski/mfafinski.github.io/publications.md

 Books:

-Beowulf by All, ed. by Jeannie Abbott, Elaine Treharne and Mateusz Fafinski (Leeds: ARC tba)

-Fafinski, Mateusz, Roman lnfrastructure in Early Medieval Britain.
-Transformations of the Past in Text and Stone (Amsterdam: Amsterdam University Press tba) under contract
+Roman Infrastructure in Early Medieval Britain.
+The Adaptations of the Past in Text and Stone (Amsterdam: Amsterdam University Press 2020) [order here](https://www.aup.nl/en/book/9789463727532/roman-infrastructure-in-early-medieval-britain)

+Beowulf by All, with Jeannie Abbott, and Elaine Treharne (Leeds: ARC 2021) [in print]

+Narratology for Late Antiquity and the Early Middle Ages, with Jakob Riemenschneider (Berlin: De Gruyter 2021) [in print]

+Thou Shall Not Covet a City: Medieval Monasticism and the Inheritance of the Roman City (Cambridge: Cambridge University Press 2022) [under contract]

 Articles:

+2021
+“Facsimile Narratives: Researching the Past in the Age of Digital Reproduction“, Digital Scholarship in the Humanities, accepted for publication

+“Lost in the City.
+Urban Space as a Space of Individuation in the Early Middle Ages“, Early Medieval Europe, under review

 2020

-Fafinski, Mateusz, “Glocal Matters: The Gospels of St Augustine as a Codex in Translation”, in: Medieval Manuscripts in the Digital Age ed. by Elaine Treharne, Benjamin Albritton, and Georgia Henley (London: Routledge 2020)
+“Glocal Matters: The Gospels of St Augustine as a Codex in Translation”, in: Medieval Manuscripts in the Digital Age ed. by Elaine Treharne, Benjamin Albritton, and Georgia Henley (London: Routledge 2020).

+ “Challenges for visualising spatial and chronological distribution of medieval manuscripts: towards a fuzzy ontology”.
+Data for History 2020: Modelling Time, Places, Agents (2020).

+with Piotrowski, Michael, “Modelling Medieval Vagueness.
+Towards a Methodology of Visualising Geographical Uncertainty in Historical Texts, in: INFORMATIK 2020: 50.
+Jahrestagung der Gesellschaft für Informatik; 3.
+Workshop InfDH 2020 “Methoden und Anwendungen der Computational Humanities”.
+Lecture Notes in Informatics (LNI), ed. by Ralf H. Reussner, Anne Koziolek, Robert Heinrich (Bonn: Gesellschaft für Informatik), p.
+1303–1312. [read online](https://doi.org/10.18420/inf2020_123)

+with Piotrowski, Michael, Nothing New Under the Sun?
+Computational Humanities and the Methodology of History, in: CHR2020: Proceedings of the Workshop on Computational Humanities Research, ed. by Folgert Karsdorp, Barbara McGillivray, Adina Nerghes, and Melvin Wevers (Amsterdam 2020), p.
+171–181. [read online](http://ceur-ws.org/Vol-2723/short16.pdf)

-Fafinski, Mateusz, “Faraway, so close: Liminal thinking and the use of geography in Old English Orosius”, Studies of Warmia 56, 2020. [read online](https://czasopisma.uwm.edu.pl/index.php/sw/article/view/3252)
+“Faraway, so close: Liminal thinking and the use of geography in Old English Orosius”, Studies of Warmia 56, 2020. [read online](https://czasopisma.uwm.edu.pl/index.php/sw/article/view/3252)

 2017

-Fafinski, Mateusz, “On the Road Again – Das Nachleben der römischen Infrastruktur”, Antike Welt 6, 2017, 49-57.
+“On the Road Again – Das Nachleben der römischen Infrastruktur”, Antike Welt 6, 2017, 49-57.

 2014

-Mateusz Fafinski, “The moving centre: trade and travel in York from Roman to Anglo-Saxon Times”, in: G.R.
+“The moving centre: trade and travel in York from Roman to Anglo-Saxon Times”, in: G.R.
 Owen-Crocker,  B. W. Schneider (eds.)
 The Anglo-Saxons: The World through their Eyes, BAR British Series 595, Oxford: Archaeopress, 2014, 71-77. [read online](/PDFs/York.pdf)

 2013

-Mateusz Fafinski, “The Overseas Contacts of Anglo-Saxon England.
+“The Overseas Contacts of Anglo-Saxon England.
 A reassessment”, in: Echa Przeszłości XIV (2013), 7-29. [read online](/PDFs/The Overseas Contacts of the Anglo-Saxon.pdf)

 2012

-Mateusz Fafinski, “Przez ciemności ku światłu – katabaza antyczna w legendarium Tolkiena”, in: Aiglos 17 (2012), 37-52.
+“Przez ciemności ku światłu – katabaza antyczna w legendarium Tolkiena”, in: Aiglos 17 (2012), 37-52.

 2010

-Mateusz Fafinski, “Od kościoła do targu.
+“Od kościoła do targu.
 Wschodniopruska mała ojczyzna w ‘Dzieciach Jerominów’ Ernsta Wiecherta”, in: Podteksty 4/ 18 (2010). [read online](http://podteksty.amu.edu.pl/podteksty/?action=dynamic&nr=19&dzial=4&id=410)

-Conferences and workshops
+Conferences and workshops, public talks
 ---
+2020:
+Invited presentation for the Lancaster University Digital Humanities Hub, December 2020 `Digital Facsimiles: What They Are and Where to Find Them.`

+Invited lecture for Basel Digital Humanities Lab, October 2020 `Cartographies of manuscripts: (Im)perfect fit: Mapping medieval manuscripts and their digital facsimiles.`

+Invited talk in the lecture series Old Scripts in New Digital Age Hermeneutics versus Artificial Intelligence, July 2020 `Uncertain Pages: Mapping Historical Uncertainty Between Manuscripts and Their Digital Facsimiles.`

 2019:

 Panel Discussion, Innsbruck, November 2019